Meet Our Board Members

 Kani Ilangovan

-Kani Ilangovan is a mother of 2 feminists, a psychiatrist, writer, and
+Kani Ilangovan is a mother of two feminists, and is herself a

 She / Her